HarvestAPI/apify-linkedin-profile-comments/README.md

 Other params (optionally):

-- `maxItems` - Maximum number of comments to scrape per each post.
-If you set to 0, it will scrape all available pages or up to 100 pages (each page 20 items) per post.
+- `maxItems` - Maximum number of comments to scrape per each profile.
+If you set to 0, it will scrape all available pages or up to 100 pages (each page 20 items) per profile.

 ### Data You'll Receive